Wythenshawe Park has two dedicated voluntary user groups:

 Friends of Wythenshawe Hall

-Wythenshawe Hall was damaged significantly by an arson attack in March 2016, and as a result is closed to the public while a major repair, renovation and restoration project is undertaken.
+Wythenshawe Hall was damaged significantly by an arson attack in March 2016, and as a result was closed to the public while a major repair, renovation and restoration project was undertaken.
 The Friends of Wythenshawe Hall have been working to prepare for the hall reopening for the past 6 years.
-The opening date is planned for 10 and 11 September in line with the Friends of Wythenshawe Hall’s birthday.
+The re-opening ‘celebration’ occurred on 15 October 2022, following the Friends of Wythenshawe Hall’s birthday.